Contains the active ingredient clonazepam

 Heat and dampness can destroy some medicines.

-RIVOTRIL 0.5 mg Tablets are round, pale orange with a score break on one side and ROCHE 0,5 on the other.
+Rivotril 0.5 mg Tablets are round, pale orange with a score break on one side and

-RIVOTRIL Injection contains a clear colourless to greenish yellow liquid.
+Rivotril injection is a clear, colourless to greenish yellow liquid.
+It is supplied

 Active ingredient - clonazepam